On character tables for fusion systems: Introduction

 \section{Introduction}

 Let $\cF$ be a fusion system on a finite $p$-group $S$ and let $\cF^z \subseteq S$ be a set of $\cF$-conjugacy class representatives of fully $\cF$-centralised elements.
-Let $B$ be any basis for the ring of virtual $\cF$-stable ordinary characters of $S$.
-Since $|B| = |\cF^z|$ (see \cite[Lem.
-2.1]{BC20}) we may write for the corresponding \textit{character table} of $\cF$ with respect to $B$.
+A virtual character of $S$ is \textit{$\cF$-stable} if it takes a constant value on each $\cF$-conjugacy class.
+Regarding the set $\Ch(S)$ of virtual characters of $S$ as a lattice embedded in the space of complex valued class functions on $S$, let $\Ch(S)^\cF$ be the sublattice of $\Ch(S)$ consisting of $\cF$-stable characters.
+Motivated by supporting computational evidence, the second author was led to conjecture the following: